Coronavirus Disease 2019 (COVID-19)

 Antibody Tests

 ARUP’s COVID-19 serology assays are designed to detect IgG antibodies that bind to SARS-CoV-2.
-Both assays offered by ARUP have received FDA Emergency Use Authorization (EUA).
-Please visit the FDA web page, EUA Authorized Serology Test Performance, for more information.
-Additionally, ARUP verified that both assays perform according to the manufacturer’s claims.
-Detailed information about ARUP’s COVID-19 IgG tests, including antibody target, methodology, results reporting, and test performance, can be found in the COVID-19 Test Fact Sheet.
+Detailed information about ARUP’s COVID-19 IgG tests, including antibody target, methodology, and results reporting can be found below.

 Test: COVID-19 IgG, Qualitative by CIA (3002776)

 Use for the qualitative detection of IgG antibodies against the nucleocapsid protein of SARS-CoV-2 that develop in response to natural infection with SARS-CoV-2 (COVID-19).
 These antibodies do not develop as a result of a COVID-19 vaccination.
+This chemiluminescent immunoassay (CIA), developed by Abbott and performed on the Architect platform, is reported as negative or positive.
 There are no current recommendations for assessing COVID-19 vaccine response.

 Test: COVID-19 IgG, Semi-Quantitative by CIA (3003648)

 Use for the detection of IgG antibodies against the spike protein (S1) of SARS-CoV-2 that develop in response to natural infection with SARS-CoV-2 (COVID-19) or from a COVID-19 vaccination.
-There are no current recommendations for assessing COVID-19 vaccine response.
+This semiquantitative chemiluminescent immunoassay (CIA), developed by Siemens and performed on the ADVIA Centaur XPT platform, is reported as negative or positive and includes an index value.
+The American Association for Clinical Chemistry (AACC) does not recommend the use of serology for assessing COVID-19 vaccine response.

 Related Testing